JuanVillaverdeRodriguez/HyjackedOnSpace2D/README.md

 A 2D action-adventure video game set in space where you need to fight aliens as they appear, and battle various bosses and hordes across a total of 4 levels.
 Made with Pygame.

+While you play, you will get guns, upgrades and utilities by searchig for them and killing enemies.
+Some of them are necesary to keep progressing on the game.

 ## Controls

 ### Keyboard: